Train Network Map of Amsterdam

 The main hub is Amsterdam Central (Amsterdam Centraal) station on the northern edge of the city centre - here you will also find trams, buses, ferries and the metro.

 Our exclusive map below details the basic rail and train station network around Amsterdam - which could be useful if you are not familiar with the city.

-Note that the metro is a separate network not shown on this map - for example, the metro links Amsterdam RAI with Amstel station whereas on the train you would need to change at Duivendrecht.
+Note that the Amsterdam Metro (run by GVB) is a separate network not shown on this map - for example, the metro links Amsterdam RAI with Amsterdam Amstel station whereas on the train you would need to change at Duivendrecht.